A practical class in programming for biologists

 Lecture 10

-- Basic visualization in R
+- More R

 Samples of fancy R plots here